Kingmoballs/CorporateTreasuryPlatform/docs/onboarding-and-authentication.md

 }
 ```

-When MFA is not enabled, the response contains access and refresh
+When MFA is not enabled, the response contains the access token
+and the API writes the rotating refresh token to a Secure,
+HttpOnly cookie.
+The refresh token is never included in JSON and
+must never be read or stored by frontend code.
+When MFA is
-tokens.
-When MFA is enabled, `mfaRequired` is `true` and the
+enabled, `mfaRequired` is `true` and the response contains an
-response contains an expiring challenge token instead of an
+expiring challenge token instead of an authenticated session.
-authenticated session.

 MFA login: